torvalds/linux/Documentation/networking/snmp_counter.rst

 * IpExtInOctets and IpExtOutOctets

-They are Linux kernel extensions, no RFC definitions.
+They are GNU/Linux kernel extensions, no RFC definitions.
 Please note, RFC1213 indeed defines ifInOctets  and ifOutOctets, but they are different things.
 The ifInOctets and ifOutOctets include the MAC layer header size but IpExtInOctets and IpExtOutOctets don't, they